If you made any changes in Pure these will be visible here soon.

 Research interests

-Suzanne is a member of the following research networks:
+Suzanne is a committee member of the following research networks:

 Centre for Deign History, University of Brighton Centre for Design History

-‘Tailored Clothes for Women’ project as part of the European Research group Apparences, Corps et Sociétés http://gis-acorso.com/
+‘Tailored Clothes for Women’ research project supported by University of Brighton and European Research group Apparences, Corps et Sociétés http://gis-acorso.com/

 19th Century Dress and Textiles Reframed https://c19thdressandtextilesreframed.wordpress.com